-This chain promises lodgings wherever the winds may blow you.
-One of the world's largest hospitality firms, Wyndham Worldwide includes a portfolio of some 7,800 franchised hotels worldwide, which includes 15 familiar brands, such as Days Inn, Howard Johnson, Ramada, and Super 8.
-Wyndham also has a relationship with some 112,000 vacation exchange and rental properties in about 100 countries.
-In addition, its Wyndham Vacation Ownership operates vacation ownership resorts in North America, the Caribbean, and the South Pacific.
+Wyndham Worldwide is one of the world's largest hospitality firms.
+Its portfolio includes some 8,000 franchised hotels worldwide.
+Wyndham operates about 20 familiar hotel brands, such as Days Inn, Howard Johnson, Ramada, and Super 8.
+Wyndham also has a relationship with some 121,000 vacation exchange and rental properties in about 110 countries.
+In addition, its Wyndham Vacation Ownership operates vacation ownership resorts in North America, Europe, Latin America, the Caribbean, the Middle East, Asia Pacific, and the South Pacific.
 The company's revenues primarily come from franchise and hotel management fees, membership dues, and timeshare sales.

 All of Wyndham's businesses have both domestic and international operations.
 However, more than 75% of the company's revenues come from the US.

 Sales and Marketing